Spiedie

 The traditional method involves serving freshly prepared cubes of lamb, chicken, or beef on soft Italian bread or a submarine roll, occasionally drizzled with fresh marinade.
-Spiedie meat cubes can also be eaten straight off the skewer or can be served in salads, stir fries, and a number of other dishes.
+Spiedie meat can also be eaten straight off the skewer or can be served in salads, stir fries, and a number of other dishes.
 The marinade recipe varies, usually involving olive oil, vinegar, and a variety of Italian spices and fresh mint.

-Spiedies have been celebrated at the Spiedie Fest and Balloon Rally in Binghamton, New York, every August since 1983.
+Spiedies have been celebrated at the Spiedie Fest and Balloon Rally in Binghamton every August since 1983.
 The annual event includes a spiedie cook-off in search of the best spiedie recipes.

 Etymology

 The term "spiedie" is derived from the spiedo meaning spit.
 The regional dish called spiedini or spidducci in Abruzzo, Italy, most closely resembling spiedie, uses cubes or balls of goat meat, lamb, chicken or beef on a skewer.

 History

 The original idea for the spiedie was brought by Italian immigrants to upstate New York in the early 1920s.
 The specific origin of the spiedie is disputed.
 Traditionally, the early Broome County spiedie was made only from spring lamb, but currently most commercial restaurants prepare spiedies using chicken or pork.
 The "chicken category" was added to the Spiedie Fest cook-off in 1987, and quickly became the most popular meat choice.